Losant/losant-rest-js/docs/experienceDomains.md

 ## Get

-Returns the integrations for an application
+Returns the experience domains for an application

 ```javascript
 var params = {